How to have a happy and harmonious family beach holiday

 A friend of mine refers to beach holidays with her children as ‘anxiety abroad’, a phrase that played on my mind as I prepared to take my baby daughter away for the first time.
 However, three years and several family holidays later, I’m happy to report that travelling with kids – particularly to sun, sea and sand destinations – doesn’t have to be a stress fest.
 With a little careful planning, you’ll soon be enjoying the blissful, tantrum-free break that you daydreamed about during the long months of lockdown.

 I first took my daughter, Annie, overseas when she was three months old and discovered that babies under six months make surprisingly good travellers.
 For one thing, pre-crawling kids stay where you put them.
 They travel light, too, especially when they’re breastfed.
 The best way to prepare for your first beach holiday with a baby is to adjust your expectations.
 A ‘beach day’ is likely to last only an hour or two, and much of your time will be spent rocking, feeding and playing peekaboo.
-A beach is a sensory wonderland for little ones, and I’ll treasure the memory of my daughter giggling as she wriggled her toes in warm sand for the first time.
+A beach is a sensory wonderland for little ones, and I’ll treasure the memory of my daughter giggling as she wiggled her toes in warm sand for the first time.

 Beaches with soft sand and shallow, calm waters, such as Es Grau in Menorca, Spain, are best for tots.
 Our first holiday as a family of three was to Normandy in northern France – far enough to feel as if we were ‘getting away’, but a manageable journey from our home in London.
 While it’s possible to travel long haul with young children, in my experience, the shorter the flight and smaller the time-zone difference, the better – at least initially.
 Toddlers tend to be routine-led creatures and, confronted with a new place, new food and new climate, this can make holidays a little challenging.
 We took our toddler to Crete and kept her routine to UK time (two hours behind local time) to minimise disruption to her body clock.
 It also allowed us to enjoy morning lie-ins and eat out in the evenings and still be back at our hotel for her bedtime.